1 Day Eating Okonomiyaki in Osaka

 Dinner - Dotonbori

-Pulsing with life, this area has been a center for entertainment since the Edo period, with its origins as a theater district—although many of these same theaters today have been replaced by dining options from casual street stalls to high-end restaurants as it has transformed over the ages into foodie paradise.
-If you accidentally sampled too much street food over in Kuromon Market, have no fear as you can still enjoy the buzzing atmosphere walking down the street before treating yourself to a boat cruise and witness these sights from the canal!
-If you do partake in this activity, keep an eye out for the humongous ovular ferris wheel—the only operational one in the world—emerging from none other than a Don Quijote store!
+Pulsing with life, this area has been a center for entertainment since the Edo period with origins as a theater district—although many of these same theaters have been replaced by dining options from casual street stalls to high-end restaurants as Dotonbori transformed over the ages into a foodie paradise.
+If you accidentally sampled too much street food over in Kuromon Market, have no fear as you can still enjoy the buzzing atmosphere walking down this street before treating yourself to a boat cruise and witnessing these sights from the canal!
+If you do partake in this activity, keep an eye out for the humongous ovular ferris wheel—the only operational one in the world—emerging from none other than a Don Quijote store situated amongst other top tourist spots and hidden gems in Osaka!

 How Much Does One Day in Osaka Cost?

-Following the above itinerary led the cost of a one day, two night trip to Osaka to be $388.07 for me as a recent grad on a budget:
+Following the above itinerary led the cost of a one day, two night trip to be $388.07 as a recent grad following budget-friendly travel tips for Osaka visitors:

-Evidently the largest expense I encountered was our hotel, which really isn’t reflective of a one day trip in most cases since we spent a total of two nights in Osaka.
-As you can see reflected above, I hardly spent anything during my time in Osaka as the majority of the tourist activities are free or extremely low cost — like going to Nara only requires a few hundred yen for transportation, walking around Osaka Castle and the surrounding park is free if you don’t go inside, and the street food in Kuromon Market was extremely cheap while making us so full that we decided to skip dinner altogether!
+Evidently the largest expense I encountered was our hotel, which isn’t really reflective of a one day trip in most cases, since we actually spent a total of two nights in Osaka.
+As you can see reflected above, I hardly spent anything during my time in Osaka since the majority of tourist activities are free or extremely low cost — going to Nara only requires a few hundred yen for transportation, walking around Osaka Castle and the surrounding park is free if you don’t tour the castle, and the street food in Kuromon Market is extremely cheap yet made us so full that we decided to skip dinner altogether!

-It’s important to take into account that Osaka was the last city in our Japan itinerary, so we arrived a bit worse for wear having already spent and ate tons in Tokyo and Kyoto prior to this last destination.
-That being said, a typical Osaka experience would likely incur more food expenses—although the street food will remain reasonable if you’re on a tighter budget—and if you visit the city by itself or earlier on in your Japan trip I’d expect to do much more damage on the Shinsaibashi-suji shopping street!
+It’s important to take into account that Osaka was the last city in our Japan itinerary, so we arrived a bit worse for wear having already spent and eaten tons in Tokyo and Kyoto prior to this last destination.
+That being said, a typical Osaka experience would likely incur more food expenses—although the street food will remain reasonably priced if you’re on a tighter budget—and if you only visit this city or stop by earlier on in your Japan trip I’d expect to do much more damage on Shinsaibashi-suji!

 What to Wear in Osaka?

-As with the rest of the Japanese cities neutral colors like black, navy, and gray dominate—but that doesn’t mean you shouldn’t add some joyful visual interest with a pop of color, especially in vibrant Osaka!
+As with the fashion in other Japanese cities, neutral colors like black, navy, and gray dominate—but that doesn’t mean you shouldn’t add some joyful visual interest with a pop of color, especially in vibrant Osaka!
 Sneakers will still be your go-to shoe here, and if you really want to blend amongst the locals consider layering pieces you never would at home—like wearing a long flowing dress over a pair of straight leg jeans.
-The general silhouette and principles of your Tokyo outfits will still apply here, so reflect on what you’re packing for the nation’s capital and pull in some of the extra pieces described below to be perfectly prepared for Osaka:
+The general silhouettes and principles of your Tokyo outfits will still apply here, so reflect on what you’re packing for the nation’s capital and pull in some of the extra pieces described below to be perfectly prepared for dressing in Osaka:

 Graphic Tees